Wattenberger/d3-workshop/schedule/week3.md

 # Week 3

 Today, we'll be solidifying our foundation of animations, and learning about making our charts interactive!
-This is our last session, so I'll leave 20 minutes at the end for Q & A.
+Sadly, this is our last session, but I'll leave 20 minutes at the end for Q & A.

 ---